gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 We've added an implementation of the [`createPages`](/docs/node-apis/#createPages) API which Gatsby calls to add pages.
-We're using the passed in `graphql` function to query for the markdown slugs we just created.
+We're using the passed in `graphql` function to query for the Markdown slugs we just created.
 Then we're logging out the result of the query which should look like: